You are here

 First, Third, and Fifth Wednesday of each month

-Please note: All yard waste must be in proper containers or bagged / bundled and tied.
+Please note: All yard waste must be in proper containers or bagged (in paper bags) /bundled and tied.
+Yard waste in plastic bags will not be picked up.

-Clean, loose leaves and pine needles picked up at the curb line.
-Tree limbs and brush must be tied with rope or twine in arm length bundles for ease of pick-up.
+Clean, loose leaves and pine needles are picked up at the curb line.
+Tree limbs and brush must be tied with rope or twine in arm length bundles for ease of pickup.

 Monday: Prospect Street, Queen Street, St. Lawrence Street, Rodney Street, Norfolk Street, and Lake Drive